braoult/advent-of-code/2021/day15/README.txt

 The total risk of this path is 315 (the starting position is still never entered, so its risk is not counted).

 Using the full map, what is the lowest total risk of any path from the top left to the bottom right?

+Your puzzle answer was 2842.

+Both parts of this puzzle are complete!
+They provide two gold stars: **